 Use trackable link-shortening services

 Any time you include a link that provides no domain branding or identifying keywords in the URL, it is a wise practice to use trackable shortened links.
 Not only will this keep those long indiscriminate URLs out of your carefully-worded profile, but it will also offer you a degree of analytics that you can use to hone your profile.
-Two of the best services are bit.ly and goo.gl, and you can learn more about trackable links here.
+One of the most popular services is bit.ly, and you can learn more about trackable links here.

 So, when was the last time you checked your social media profiles?
 Now is always a great time to spruce things up a bit.